 B.) you listen to it and alter your work.

 Well, I’m here to tell you…DON’T LISTEN because that darn filter is destructive.
-To help you ignore it, and choose Option A, here's a pep talk for anyone who is suffering from self-doubt which is a by-product of your filter.
+To help you ignore it, and choose Option A, here's a pep talk for anyone who is suffering from self-doubt (that lovely little by-product of your filter).

 The Pep Talk